bryanwb/chef-recipe/README.md

 ## Authorship

-This gem is based on a [gist](https://gist.github.com/2920702) written by Daniel DeLeo
+This gem is based on a [gist](https://gist.github.com/2920702) written by the awesome Daniel DeLeo.